feet in bed image

 Fully Alive - Family Life Education, as it is represented in Fully Alive, is intended to pass on a distinctively Catholic view of human life, sexuality, marriage, and family.
 Its goal is to complement the efforts of families and to support what parents are doing at home.
 The entire program, from Grades 1 through Grade 8 is designed to encourage children to become the people God wants them to be -- to be fully alive.

-SexandU was created by the Society of Obstetricians and Gynecologists of Canada (SOGC) and provides an overview of changes in both male and female bodies during puberty –
+SexandU was created by the Society of Obstetricians and Gynecologists of Canada (SOGC).
+The website provides an overview of changes in both male and female bodies during puberty.

 About Kids Health is created by the Hospital for Sick Children (Sick Kids) in Toronto, this website provides reliable information about puberty in both males and females, as well talks about menstruation and how the body works in males and females.

-Suggested resource for LGBTQ language appropriate for young children: Welcoming Schools HRC Foundation's Welcoming Schools is the nation's premier professional development program dedicated to creating respectful and supportive elementary schools by embracing family diversity, creating LGBTQ- and gender-inclusive schools, preventing bias-based bullying, and supporting transgender and non-binary student
+An American based Human Rights Campaign offers a program called Welcoming Schools.
+The program is dedicated to creating respectful and supportive elementary schools by embracing family diversity, creating 2S-LGBTQIA+ - and gender-inclusive schools, preventing bias-based bullying, and supporting transgender and non-binary students

 Health & Physical Education